rune/rune/docs/blog/2024-07-23-announcing-dusk-jam.md

   <meta property="og:title" content="Announcing Dusk Jam!"/>
 </head>

-Have you ever thought about writing a multiplayer game but the task seems too daunting.
-What about if networking was already done and you could just focus on a small fun game?
+Have you ever thought about writing a multiplayer game, but the task seems too daunting?
+What if networking was already done and you could just focus on a small fun game?
+Dusk makes it easy to build multiplayer games quickly with a huge player based across regional servers.

 To celebrate our move to Dusk we're going to run a mini game jam.
 We've loved what everyone has brought to the table over previous jams and really want more of it!

-❓**WHAT:** In this jam you can use any javascript based technology, from React to Pixi to Pure JS and everything in between.
+❓**WHAT:** In this jam you can use any JavaScript based technology, from React to Pixi to Pure JS and everything in between.
 Here's how it will run:
  * Theme will be announced on the first day of the jam
  * Games should be started and submitted in the jam timeframe.
  * Any art or assets can be used - existing or created for the jam.